azurecz/azure-academy-appdev-2/module05/README.md

 # Serverless data processing

+This sample is based on original repository there: https://github.com/valda-z/demo-azure-bi-analytic

 Demonstration of event processing and handling which uses these technologies:

 * Azure Function App - Webhook API for data collection